mrwonko/PySixense/doc.markdown

 ## Overview

-The PySixense.pyd file is contains Python Module you'll want to import:
+The PySixense.pyd file is the Python Module you'll want to import:

 ```Python
 import PySixense